Special Silly Episode

 War: Some alien civilizations have evolved beyond the use of war

-Tractor beam: Invisible force that can tow an entire space ship or pull a ship even against its own propulsion into a space dock
+Tractor beam: An invisible force that can tow an entire spaceship or pull a ship even against its own propulsion into a space dock

-* We're Not Saying that Gene Rodenberry Wasn't a Visionary: If imitation is the sincerest form of flatterys, Rodenberry was exceedingly magnamous.
+* We're Not Saying that Gene Roddenberry Wasn't a Visionary: If imitation is the sincerest form of flattery, Roddenberry was exceedingly magnanimous.
 It's not that he wasn't a visionary; we're just saying that he was even better at ripping off other people!
 Like the episode of The Outer Limits which featured William Shatner in the lead role as a space explorer involved in a mission called "Project Vulcan".

 * Reason #165: to Get Your Kids Out of the Government Schools!
 The Southern Poverty Law Center, (a well-known front group for leftists, abortionists, socialists, and homosexual advocates) is sponsoring what they call a “mix it up” day at a government school near you.
 They say it’s about “breaking social barriers”, but the American Family Association reveals it’s about promoting homosexuality.
 Pro-Family organizations are encouraging you to keep your kids home from school on that day, (Oct.
 30 2012).
 Bob and Doug encourage you to keep your kids out of government schools… Period.
 Starting today!